Choosing A Puppy From The Litter

 Choosing A Puppy With A Good Temperament

-It's essential to find a pup with the right temperament to suit your family circumstances.
+Finding a pup with the right temperament to suit your family's circumstances is essential.

-Choosing a friendly puppy and one that is comfortable about being picked up, cuddled, and/or stroked is important; otherwise, you may find him too difficult to manage.
+Choosing a friendly puppy and one that is comfortable about being picked up, cuddled, and/or stroked is essential; otherwise, you may find him too difficult to manage.

 Black and white, with a bit of tan, Cocker puppy, lying on a yellow-fringed blanket.
 It looks like he's barking, but he may be yawning!Choose me, choose me!